 The Mail Designer 365 Workflow

 Mail Designer 365 was created for teams and helping you achieve a productive workflow is important to us.
-The app is packed with amazing features to optimise your workflow in four simple steps…
+The Mail Designer 365 service is packed with amazing features to optimise your workflow in five simple steps…

-- Download Mail Designer 365.
-If you haven’t already, download the app to get started with creating your email template.
+If you haven’t already, download the app to start designing your first email template.
 You will find all the tools you need to quickly and easily create professional looking HTML email designs.

-- Once you are happy with your design, you can upload it to your team portal.
-Here your entire team will be invited to provide comments and feedback on your email design.
+Once you are happy with your email design, you can upload it to Mail Designer 365 Approval.
+Here your entire team will be invited to provide comments and feedback, as well as approve or decline.

 5. Send your email directly from Mail Designer 365

 Once your design has been approved, send via the app from your own email account, or export to your ESP.

 We've just sent you an email for you to confirm your email address, if you haven't already.